CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Data upload with other clients

 SD Connect is using Allas object storage for storing data.
-In practice thie means that any data which you can access in Allas, can also be dowloaded to SD Desktop with SD-Conect Dowloader.
+In practice this means that any data which you can access in Allas, can also be downloaded to SD Desktop with SD-Conect Dowloader.
 Thus you can use any of the Allas compatible clients to upload your data to SD-Connect.
 However, as SD Connect is based on Swift protocol, it is recommended that you use upload tools that are based on swift protocol.
 These include:

-   * [rclone](../Allas/using_allas/rclone.md) (with normal Allas confi guration)
+   * [rclone](../Allas/using_allas/rclone.md) (with normal Allas configuration)
    * [swift command line client](../Allas/using_allas/swift_client.md)
    * [Horizon web interface](../Allas/using_allas/web_client.md) in [https://pouta.csc.fi](https://pouta.csc.fi)
-   * [CyberDuck](../Allas/accessing_allas.md#cyberduck-functions) Grafical data transport tool for Windos and Mac.
+   * [CyberDuck](../Allas/accessing_allas.md#cyberduck-functions) Graphical data transport tool for Windows and Mac.

 Note that if you use these tools, you must encrypt your sensitive data, before you upload it to Allas.